Generalized Rabinowitz Floer homology and coisotropic intersections: Introduction and main results

 Let an ambient symplectic manifold $M$ be exact with a symplectic structure $\om=d\lambda$.
 Then $\lambda|_\FF=\lambda_\FF$, the restriction of $\lambda$ to the characteristic foliation $\FF$ of $\Sigma$ is closed.
-The cohomology class $\lambda_\FF\in\H^1_\mathrm{dR}(\FF)$ in the foliated de Rham cohomology is called the {\em coisotropic Liouville class}.
-In the case that the dimension of $\Sigma$ is a half of the dimension of $M$, it coincides with the ordinary Liouville class defined on Lagrangian submanifolds.
-This generalized version of the Liouville class was considered by Ginzburg and he also deduced Corollary E \cite{Gi1}.
+The cohomology class $[\lambda_\FF]\in\H^1_\mathrm{dR}(\FF)$ in the foliated de Rham cohomology (see \cite{MoSc}) is called the {\em coisotropic Liouville class}.
+In the case that the dimension of $\Sigma$ is half the dimension of $M$, it coincides with the ordinary Liouville class defined on Lagrangian submanifolds, see \cite{Po}.
+This generalized version of the Liouville class was considered by Ginzburg \cite{Gi1} and he also deduced Corollary D. For a given solution $v\in C^\infty(S^1,\Sigma)$ of \eqref{Bolle's eq} contractible in $M$, choose any filling disk $\bar v:D^2\to M$, i.e. $\bar v|_{\p D^2}(t)=v(t)$.
+In the sense of the following formula, we refer to $(\lambda,v)$ as the {\em symplectic area of $v$}. \\[0.3ex] Accordingly, to show that $[\lambda_\FF]\ne0$ it is equivalent to find a loop tangent to the foliation which has nonzero symplectic area.
+Therefore Corollary D below is an immediate consequence of Theorem D.\\[-1.5ex]